pleabargain/EnglishHelpsYourCareer/idioms.md

 ---

 # U-turn
-*  If a government changes its position radically on an issue, especially when they have promised not to do so, this is a U-
+*  If a government changes its position radically on an issue, especially when they have promised not to do so, this is a U-turn.
-*  turn.
 # Ugly as a stick
-*  (USA) If someone is as ugly as a stick, they are very ugly indeed.<br />
+*  (USA) If someone is as ugly as a stick, they are very ugly indeed.
 # Ugly duckling
 *  An ugly duckling is a child who shows little promise, but who develops later into a real talent or beauty.
 # Uncharted waters